PENNPENN Entertainment, Inc.

 Structural break signals

-PENN qualifies for the Watch on decline depth.
+PENN qualifies for the Amber List on decline sigma.

 The structural read